netbrain/zwift/docs/getting-started/connecting-devices.md

 ## Bluetooth

+Direct Bluetooth support depends on Wine's BlueZ integration.
+Use an image built with Wine 11.0 or newer, make sure the host Bluetooth service is running, and allow the Zwift container to access the host system D-Bus socket.
+The current script forwards
+`/run/dbus/system_bus_socket` automatically when it exists.
+To test unreleased Wine Bluetooth changes, [build a custom Wine image](../contributing/custom-wine).

-Wine does not fully support Bluetooth Low Energy yet.
-Instead, you can [use your phone as a bridge][companion-app-bridge] to connect your bluetooth devices to Zwift.
+Because Wine's Bluetooth Low Energy support is still young, the most reliable setup is still to [use your phone as a bridge][companion-app-bridge] to connect your bluetooth devices to Zwift.

 1. Open the Companion App on your phone (don't forget to enable bluetooth!)
 2. Start Zwift on your PC